 In fact, situations like that are the ultimate test for seeing how strong are the connections that you have made with the people around you, with those both near and far.

-For instance, I lost my job and my (ex)boyfriend, and broke my foot all in the same week.
+For instance, one time I lost my job and my (ex)boyfriend, and broke my foot all in the same week.
 And so I had to find a new home and a new job while having a broken foot and a broken heart.
 All in the first year of living in a new country.

 You just don’t make that kind of stuff up.
 And the worst part is that nobody ever prepares you to deal with these things.